msv-lab/f1x/doc/Manual.md

 #### -a [ --all ] ####

 Enables generation of all patches in the search space.
+In this mode, consider using `--disable-validation` to reduce evaluation time.

 #### -v [ --verbose ] ####